Manwlis/Parallelized-Humming-distance/README.md

 Parallelize a simple program using openMP and pthreads, in C, with three task sizes.
 Need gcc to compile.
 Use the script to compile and run all the files.

-The program creates two equally sized arrays containing random strings and counts identical characters between them.
+The program creates two equally sized arrays containing random strings and counts identical characters between them in the same position.
 Also it holds the time that needs to find all identical characters.

 # Script Variables